huaminghuangtw/Shortcutomation-Newsletter/posts/why-i-watch-the-earth-spin-every-night-before-bed.md

   - Shortcutomation/shortcut-sharing
 ---

 For years, my internal monologue was a harsh taskmaster.
+I was suffering from the high pressure I put on myself, the weight of my own relentless expectations.

 I was obsessed with productivity, efficiency, and squeezing value out of every single second.
 I convinced myself that if I wasn’t “shipping,” I wasn’t worthy.
 This mindset spiraled into severe anxiety and a toxic loop of negative self-talk.
 I was running a race with no finish line.